pingnak/AIRvsCocos/readme.md

 I attempt to provide a way to reconstruct a project with the tools originally used to create it, and make it trivial to set up a build environment, for others to play along.

+This is a pure shell/cmd prompt build.
+It should work with whatever text editor you like, along-side a Terminal/CMD/Shell window.

 [The Wiki Page](https://github.com/pingnak/AIRvsCocos/wiki) goes into more depth.

 ## Setup